 Isn’t it ironic I’m busy doing . . . → Read More About Climbing the Stairway to Heaven

 Today, we went back to the doctor for Hal’s last preventive medical checkup.
-We could have had this done at the same time as the colonoscopy, but didn’t know it.
+We could have had this done at the same time as the colonoscopy, but we didn’t know it.
 So back we go.

-Let me tell you, Hal is sick of . . . → Read More About Pink ‘n Slippery
+Let me tell you, Hal is sick of all this . . . → Read More About Pink ‘n Slippery

 HI!
 It’s been a long week, the last of six of constant construction on our house.
 I have finally felt the effects of having 2 or 3 guys around my house all day everyday from 6am till 4:30pm, hammering, singing, scraping, chatting, drilling, painting, etc, etc, etc. They are DEAR, completely sober, unfailingly cheerful, remarkably fastidious.
 All the sounds are happy sounds, sounds, in fact, I begged to hear.
 But I’m weary of not having my house to myself, no privacy and no silence.
 I crave silence.